Skip to main content

 Finally, the law criminalizes a person’s failure to control or report a dangerous fire.
 AS 11.46.450.
 This statute creates an affirmative duty on a person to exercise due care to prevent the uncontrolled spread of a fire when the person knows that a fire exists.
 If a person knows that a fire is endangering life or substantial property and fails to take steps to control the fire or notify authorities of the fire, the person is guilty of a class A misdemeanor.
 This statute criminalizes a person’s failure to act.

-This page titled 11.3: Arson is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Rob Henderson via source content that was edited to the style and standards of the LibreTexts platform; a detailed edit history is available upon request.
+This page titled 11.3: Arson is shared under a CC BY-NC-SA 4.0 license and was authored, remixed, and/or curated by Rob Henderson via source content that was edited to the style and standards of the LibreTexts platform.

 • Was this article helpful?